WebEmotion/Bloom-front/README.md

 Version in `src/assets/version.json` must be the same as the one in the `Versions` table in the DB

 ## Start Proyect
-1. Install dependences `npm install`
+1. Install dependences `yarn install`
-2. Execute proyect `npm start`
+2. Execute proyect `yarn start`
-3. Create build proyect `npm run build`
+3. Create build proyect `yarn build`